sabhafalki/Module-8-Challenge/README.md

 # Module-8-Challenge  Movies-ETL
 # Overview of Project #
-The purpose of this Project is to develop an algorithm to perdicte which low baget movie release with be popular, so that they can buy the streaming rights.
+The purpose of this Project is to develop an algorithm to perdicte which low baget movie release will be the most popular, in order to buy the relevant streaming rights.
 Amazing Prime company had organised Hackathon event to collaborate with local teams to analyse the data, for the hackathon the teams have to gather data from both Wikipedia and Kaggle, combine them, and save them into a SQL database so that they have clean dataset by ELT process.
 Furthermore, create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.

 The analysis consisted of the following:
 1. Extract the Wikipedia and Kaggle data from their respective files.